MatteoRossiTantini/PHBS_MLF_2018/README.md

 Matteo Rossi Tantini|1802010274|[MatteoRossiTantini](https://github.com/MatteoRossiTantini)
 Jian Zhou|1801212818|[zhoujianberkeley](https://github.com/zhoujianberkeley)

+the project has been developed equally by each member of the group.

 # Motivation:

 Image recognition is a disruptive technology with many applications from self-driving cars to national security.
 This specific project could be used for logistic, monitoring port activities and defense purposes.

 # Data description:

 The dataset from [Kaggle](https://www.kaggle.com/rhammell/ships-in-satellite-imagery/home) contains 4000 pictures available both as PNG files and in .JSON format.
 1000 pictures are classified as “ships” (1) and the other 3000 as “non-ships” (0).
 These include also partial parts of real ships (ex.
-Is missing the back part), which opens on how to set the threshold of the classifier.
+Is missing the back part).

 The .JSON file contains a list of three digit number between (0, 256) since any picture is stores as a 19,200 list of integers.
 As said before, every picture has 80x80=6400 pixels, to each of one three (0, 256) numbers are associated which indicate the intensity for RED, GREEN and BLUE of every pixel.